gchudnov/mindthegap/doc/content/_index.md

 A library of [intervals](intervals/), [relations](relations/) and [algorithms](algorithms/).

-Add the following dependency to your `build.sbt`:
+To include this library in your project, add the following dependency to your `build.sbt`:

 ```scala
 libraryDependencies += "com.github.gchudnov" %% "mtg" % "{{APP_VERSION}}"